MikeMcGrain/expense_tracker/README.md

 ## Summary

  It is true what they say: "React will make you a better JavaScripter".
-I've enjoyed using it, as well as Hooks and Context, to build this app; and I'm looking forward to using it again in my next project.
+I've enjoyed using it, as well as Hooks and Context, to build this app.
+I'm looking forward to using it again in my next project.

+ Bootstrap is a very convenient way to quicklyl make a presentable UI; however, I wish there were a way to use it without mucking up the markup so much.

 ## Author